← Back to home

 Right-click — scatter sked from Watchlist

-CALL pls sked on 144.300 AP in 8 min
+G3YDY pls sked on 144.300 AP in 8 min

 The frequency is taken from your active band and the time is the current scatter ETA.
 Edit the message if needed and press Enter to send it.